Admissions Appeal Procedure

 The candidate may also include any other materials he/she feels would be beneficial for admissions consideration.
 After reviewing the materials submitted by the candidate the department may request an interview.

 Student Retention Policy

 - The student must maintain at least a 3.0 average in all graduate course work.

-- Only two Cs are allowed in graduate level courses.
+- Two Cs are allowed in graduate level courses.
 This includes graduate level prerequisites.

 - A student who falls below a 3.0 GPA in graduate work will be considered on probation.
 The student must remove the probationary status within 9 credit hours of course work.
 Probationary status is removed by improving the GPA to 3.0 or above.
 If the probationary status is not removed, the student is dismissed from the program.